If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

-The time to get started pumping up your Social Security checks is now, even if you’ve got decades to go before retirement, as Money Talks News founder Stacy Johnson explains in the video below.
-Check it out, then read on.
+The time to get started pumping up your Social Security checks is now, even if you’ve got decades to go before retirement.
+Here are some ways to do just that.

 1. Work more years